sheltermanager/asm3/doc/manual/searching.rst

   options
 * people – all people
-* fosterers, volunteers, shelters, aco, staff, retailers, vets, homechecked, homecheckers, members and donors – all people with those flags set
+* fosterers, volunteers, shelters, aco, staff, retailers, vets, homechecked, homecheckers, drivers, members and donors – all people with those flags set
-* drivers - all people with the driver flag set
 * reservenohomecheck - active reservations where a homecheck has not been done
 * activelost – all lost animals who have not been found yet
 * activefound – all found animals who have not been returned